davesnitty/footnoter/README.md

 Browser Compatability
 -----------------------
-Tested on Firefox and Chrome, still debugging on IE
+Tested on the latest versions of Firefox and Chrome, as well as IE9

 P.S.
 Although I've been coding for many years, this is my 1st project on GitHub.
 Thanks for exploring!